 Secondly, exploring alternative methods for outlier removal, and implementing advanced techniques to identify and handle outliers effectively will improve the model's ability to identify genuine anomalies, while minimizing false positives.

 Thirdly, the workflow of the model can be improved to reduce runtime.
 This optimization involves running multiple sets of model ensembles, and aggregating their outputs to obtain a more “generalised” model.
 Generalising the model can further enhance performance and provide more reliability when it comes to anomaly detection.

+Lastly, we also think the results of the model need integration with other monitoring technology; 4D seismic monitoring, tiltmeters, downhole sensors, tracers deployed and geochemical monitoring are just some examples of other data sets that should be incorporated.

 Conclusion